ontohub/ruby-style-guide/README.md

 * The names of predicate methods (methods that return a boolean value) should end in a question mark.
   (i.e. `Array#empty?`).
 Methods that don't return a boolean, shouldn't end in a question mark.
+We call them questions.

 * The names of potentially *dangerous* methods (i.e. methods that modify `self` or the arguments, `exit!` (doesn't run the finalizers